 This winter, parts of the Sierra Nevada mountains have snow at more than 260 percent of average levels for this time of year.
 That bodes well for water supplies in the West.
 But snow isn’t immediately accessible to drink, and changes in weather like an early-season heat wave could start to deplete these reserves before they can be used.
 “While some places have record snow on the ground for mid-January, there is still a long winter ahead and weather patterns can change,” Keith Musselman, a scientist at the Institute of Arctic and Alpine Research at the University of Colorado Boulder, said in an email.

 Drought and hot weather have led to lower water levels in reservoirs, too.
 California’s major reservoirs can collectively store 45 million acre-feet of water.
 An acre-foot of water is enough to cover an acre of land 1 foot deep, about 326,000 gallons.
 That adds up to the annual water needs of two households.

-Currently, water levels major reservoirs like Shasta and Oroville remain below their historical average and at half of their total capacity.
-That’s because reservoirs have two missions that can conflict.
+Currently, water levels at some major reservoirs like Shasta, Trinity, and New Melones remain below their historical average and at half of their total capacity.
+That’s because reservoirs have two missions that can conflict with each other.
 One is to store and provide water for drinking and for farms, and the other is to help prevent floods.
 Water managers deliberately leave some headroom in reservoirs, sometimes up to half their capacity, to hold onto runoff from potential storms later in the season.

 That leaves groundwater, which functions like a savings account for water.
 In a normal year, groundwater provides about 40 percent of the state’s water supply.
 During droughts, that share can rise to 60 percent.
 Groundwater holds upward of 1,300 million acre-feet of water.
 “That’s where we have significant space to store that water,” Harter said.